Urban Meyer: Ohio State

 On November 17, 2011, Eleven Warriors reported that Meyer would become the head coach of the Ohio State Buckeyes.
 Meyer denied the report publicly, then asked ESPN to be taken off assignment during the weekend of the Ohio State–Michigan game, adding more to the speculations that he might be named the next head coach of Ohio State.
 On November 28, WBNS Columbus confirmed that Meyer had accepted the job as Ohio State's head football coach, and was introduced as head coach later that night.
 The school said Meyer would receive a six-year contract that paid $4 million annually, plus another $2.4 million total in "retention payments".
 It was reported by CBS Sports on April 13, 2015, that Meyer signed a contract extension with the Buckeyes through 2020.

 2012 season

 In Meyer's first year of coaching at Ohio State, he helped lead the Buckeyes to an undefeated 12–0 record and a No. 3 AP Poll ranking.
+The season was highlighted with ranked victories over Michigan State, Nebraska, and Michigan.
 The team was ineligible for all other rankings, as well as postseason play, due to NCAA sanctions.
 He was surrounded by first-year coaches such as offensive coordinator Tom Herman, co-offensive coordinator Ed Warriner, and co-defensive coordinator Everett Withers.